SuleimanFarah/sunpy/GSOC/GSOC-2017-nitinkgp23-(Sunkit-image).md

     The [C code][10] for **FLCT** is over 2500 lines, and is much faster than its IDL counterpart, and will be performing much faster than its Python version (if the code is plainly translated).
 A better solution to this problem is developing a Python wrapper around the already built C code, using `Cython`.
 This will offer several advantages, other than maintaining the running speed of the algorithm. `Cython` can act as a perfect bridge between C and Python, and allow modifying the C code accordingly, to extract the best of both the languages.

 ## Implementation

+The two  main parts of the project Differential Rotation and Occult-2 algorithm's implementation has been described below.
+Other parts of the project like MGN have already been implemented to a great extent, hence I am not describing them here.

 1. **Differential Rotation**